 How to Use a Decision Log

-Use a log whenever there’s a decision made in the project.
+Use a log whenever there’s a decision made in the project or when running a business or team of any kind.
 That doesn’t necessarily mean minor decisions, but the more the better.
 Include any decision that has an impact on the project.
 Chances are, stakeholders will get upset at some point and demand to know why this, that or the other thing was done.
 The decision log is a way to communicate to them and also support the decision.

 Therefore, a project decision log is not important as you are writing it, but more so when you are put in a position to defend your decision.
 If you are challenged or a decision is questioned, the log is there to back you up.